LefferTrochez/Sim2Real-Framework-Unitree-G1-Simulink-ROS2-MuJoCo/README.md

 - Set Windows power mode to Best performance
 - In the NVIDIA Control Panel:
-  - go to Manage 3D settings
+  - Go to Manage 3D settings
-  - set Preferred graphics processor to High-performance NVIDIA processor
+  - Set Preferred graphics processor to High-performance NVIDIA processor
-  - apply the same preference under Program Settings if needed
+  - Apply the same preference under Program Settings if needed
 - In the MuJoCo Plant block:
-  - set FPS to 30
+  - Set FPS to 30
-  - disable Depth output
+  - Disable Depth output
-  - disable VSync
+  - Disable VSync

 ---